 I finished with an official time of 1:43:09 - one of my slowest half marathons in quite some time, though still 41st out of 308 finishers.
 They passed me a bottle of water, and then a finishers medal and a banana.

-Whilst I sat in the shade cooling off I felt relieved that Gen hadn't been there.
-If she had been then I don't think I'd have kept up with her, and would have let her down.
-It felt like a very negative result, but there were some positives - if I'd been training rater than racing then I'd probably have given up before reaching 13 miles.
+Whilst I sat in the shade cooling off, it felt like a very negative result, but there were some positives - if I'd been training rater than racing then I'd probably have given up before reaching 13 miles.
 Of course though, I'd have gone out earlier to try and beat the heat (I've only started to adjust to the heat properly over the last day or two).

 Fortunately I've got two more half marathons this year - one which will be a leg stretch the weekend before Chicago, and the other which will be my last sub-90 attempt of the year.
 One day…